 BalanchoOne of the Five Lands.
 This realm was the home of giants who lived for over 500 years, herding cattle.
-In some lore, occasionally called Balancho, Balang Cho or Balang Cho.
+In some lore, occasionally identified as Balancho, Balang Cho or Balang Cho.

 Bardol ThodolA group of Buddhist goddesses.
 This group is made up of four Doorkeepers, eight Htamenmas, eight Kerimas and twenty-eight Wangchug- mas.
-Occasionally called Bardol Thodol.
+Sometimes identified as Bardol Thodol.

 bDudForest-dwelling demons.
 These beings, armed with axes, were early precursors of the human race.
 Next came the Srin.
-Sometimes identified as bDud.
+Occasionally identified as bDud.

 Beg-TseA Buddhist and Lamaist war-god.
 One of 8 dharmapalas.
-In some references, identified as Beg-Tse, Cam-srin, Cam-srin, Begze Sunen, Hindu Karttikeya, Sanskrit Beg-Tse, Mongolian Begze Sunen or Mongolian Begze Sunen.
+On occassion, identified as Beg-Tse, Cam-srin, Cam-srin, Begze Sunen, Hindu Karttikeya, Sanskrit Beg-Tse, Mongolian Begze Sunen or Mongolian Begze Sunen.